This section outlines what treatment you can be given without your consent under the Mental Health Act 2007 (NSW). It provides information on:

 As with other mental health treatments, an involuntary patient is defined to mean a person detained in hospital prior to a Mental Health Inquiry and a person subject to an Involuntary Patient Order made at a Mental Health Inquiry.

 If you are an involuntary patient you can still consent to being administered ECT provided you have the capacity to give ‘informed consent’.

 You must also be given a chance to ask any questions about the treatment and you must be given answers that you understand.

-Under the Mental Health Act 2007 (NSW), a person is to be presumed to be incapable of giving informed consent to ECT if, at the time consent is sought, the person is affected by medication that impairs their ability to give Agreeing to medical treatment is called 'consent'.
+Under the Mental Health Act 2007 (NSW), a person is to be presumed to be incapable of giving informed consent to ECT if, at the time consent is sought, the person is affected by medication that impairs their ability to give Agreeing to medical treatment is called ‘consent’.
 A provider of health care must take reasonable steps to make sure that a patient is able to give informed consent to treatment.
 This means you must be able to understand key aspects of any treatment suggested before asked whether you agree to the treatment.
-Key aspects include, for example, risks.
-You agreeing to the treatment once you have been given the information and understand it is called 'informed consent' to treatment.
-Informed consent by a person who has capacity is a valid consent.
-To read more see Chap 3B.1 & Chap 8F.3..
+Key aspects include, for example, what the treatment involves and the potential risks of that treatment.
+You agreeing to the treatment once you have been given the information and state that you understand what you have been told, is called ‘informed consent’ to treatment.
+Informed consent by a person who has capacity has validity..

 The Mental Health Review Tribunal will decide: